 - Support the Arkansas Activities Association in Professional Development for coaches as a result of another piece of legislation, which dictates that coaches receive training in cardiac arrest in addition to concussion, dehydration, etc.

-In addition, we’re also proud to support afterschool and summer programs that provide students with enrichment opportunities, positive reinforcement, one-on-one attention, mentoring in more.
-We know that only 13 percent of Arkansas students participate in these programs, despite interest in doing so, because of a lack of seats and transportation barriers.
+In addition, we’re also proud to support afterschool and summer programs that provide students with enrichment opportunities, positive reinforcement, one-on-one attention, mentoring and more.
+We know that only 13 percent of Arkansas students participate in these programs because of a lack of seats and transportation barriers.

 - We are proud of the current work underway under the Positive Youth Development Act, intended to establish a structure for a system of state-funded afterschool and summer programs.